Mayerch1/RemindmeBot/README.md

 ## Create Repeating intervals

+There's two ways of setting interval reminders.
+Through natural language, or by directly inputting `rrules` based on `rfc5545`.

+### Natural Language

+Create a reminder with `/remindme` or `/remind` and specify the interval as natural language when setting the `time` argument.
+This could be e.g. `every week` or `first monday each month` or `every friday at 20`.

+### Inputting Rules

 Create a "normal" interval with `/remindme` or `/remind` and set the `time` argument to be the first occurrence of your repeating event.
 You can then press the `Set Interval` button to add repeating rules for the event.